Microplastics in tributaries of the Upper Ganga River

 Microplastics (Image: Oregon State University, Wikimedia Commons)

 Microplastic contamination has appeared as pollution of global concern in the aquatic as well as the terrestrial environment.
-In India, very few studies are available on microplastic load in freshwater ecosystems despite knowing the fact that rivers play a major role in transporting microplastics into the marine ecosystem.
+In India, very few studies are available on microplastic load in freshwater ecosystems, despite the fact that rivers play a major role in transporting microplastics into the marine ecosystem.

 The top 10 rivers that discharge marine plastic annually are located in the Philippines, India, and Malaysia which account for 81% of the annual worldwide marine plastic release (Meijer et al., 2021).
 If the pace of increase in plastic production continues, an additional 33 billion tonnes of plastic will be generated worldwide by 2050 (Rochman et al., 2013).

-The rivers act as a reservoir of microplastics and other human litter to the ocean which may cause serious environmental and ecological consequences in the long run (Landrigan et al., 2020; van Emmerik et al., 2022).
-Microplastics in the oceans lead to the "vast garbage patches" formations, consumed by a wide variety of creatures including protozoa and baleen whales, posing a serious threat to marine biodiversity (Meijer et al., 2021).
-Microplastics can be harmful to aquatic species' growth and development, immune system as well as genetic structures.
+The rivers act as a reservoir of microplastics and other human litter to the ocean, which may cause serious environmental and ecological consequences in the long run (Landrigan et al., 2020; van Emmerik et al., 2022).
+Microplastics in the oceans lead to "vast garbage patches" formations, which are consumed by a wide variety of creatures, including protozoa and baleen whales, posing a serious threat to marine biodiversity (Meijer et al., 2021).
+Microplastics can be harmful to aquatic species' growth and development, immune systems, and genetic structures.

 Therefore, this study published in the Journal of Hazardous Materials Advances presents the first comprehensive report on microplastics load in three tributaries (Suswa, Bindal and Rispana) of the River Ganga in Dehradun, India.
 Microplastic content (particles), shape, size and polymer types in river water and sediment were analysed.
 Key water quality parameters were also analysed in all three tributaries at different sampling locations.